Coconut Oil Benefits

-There are only two or three common foods - palm oil, coconut oil, and breast milk - that are rich in lauric acid.
+There are only two or three common foods - palm oil, coconut oil, coconut milk, and breast milk - that are rich in lauric acid.
 And this is something that you do want to incorporate into your diet.

 Lauric acid (and capric acid) is a very powerful anti-viral and anti-microbial type of fat.
 It helps decrease viruses, it helps your immune system and it’s really good for candida and funguses.
 So it’s a good thing for your immune system.

 When you get into ketosis, you need a snack that’s high in fat to help you to go from one meal to the next.
 That’s one of the reasons that I provide a lot of recipes on how to make delicious, filling keto fat bombs.